kea/certbot-nginx-unit/README.md

 }
 ```

-Now you can generate and automatic install the certificate with
+Now, you can generate and automatically install the certificate with

 ```
 # certbot --configurator nginx_unit -d www.myapp.com
 ```

-The results is a certificate created and installed
+The result is a certificate created and installed.

 ```
 # unitc /certificates